 Autumn de Wilde/Courtesy of the artist

-She & Him's new album, Volume 3, comes out May 7.
+Alabama Shakes' first full-length album, Boys and Girls, comes out April 10.
 Autumn de Wilde/Courtesy of the artist

 Audio for this feature is no longer available.